FAQs About Albright’s Raw Dog Food

 Is my dog constipated on raw food?

 Because your dog’s stools will be smaller and firmer they may have to strain a little harder.
 This is no bad thing, as it helps evacuate the anal glands, so you won’t have to pay a groomer or vet so often to do the same.
 If a dog really does seem to be constipated, give them a spoonful or two of canned pumpkin.
 If it seems to be a regular thing for your dog, just add a spoonful to your dog's food daily.
-Some dogs just need a bit more fibre.
+Some dogs just need a bit more fiber.
 Pumpkin is low in calories, good for them, and they love it.

 My dog used to leave his food around all day, now it’s gone in a minute.
 Is that too fast?